 - Launch & Post-Launch (Ongoing)

-Total timeline: 3-6 months for most apps
+Total timeline: 3 to 6 months for most apps

 Phase 1: Discovery & Planning